Editor’s note: This article was originally published on the Gottman Relationship Blog in November of 2018.

 Listening to contempt, and responding with empathy and curiosity as Gottman suggests, is most difficult when it’s being directed at you.
 How can we heal people from their own hate?
 We can’t.
 It’s something they have to learn for themselves.
 We can only be a beacon that sheds light on their divisiveness.

 As I have mentioned, I have benefited greatly from the Gottman Method in my own marriage.
-And I want you to know that I speak in complete support of Gottman research on the effects of contempt and the damage it lathers into the cracks of the foundations of relationship.
+And I want you to know that I speak in complete support of Gottman research on the effects of contempt and the damage it lathers into the cracks of the foundations of a relationship.

 Gottman’s Four Rules are definitely a step in the right direction.
 But they’re not enough on their own.
 We need to spend more time with more people who look and live differently than we do.
-We need a willingness to engage, and a hope for something great to happen, just like what happened with United We Stand.
+We need a willingness to engage, and hope for something great to happen, just like what happened with United We Stand.
 I look forward to more conversations like these in the future.

 Listening is what teaches, challenges, and eventually heals us.
 It is when we really begin to hear people differently that we will see how contempt is dividing our country.